ProfessionalLinuxUsersGroup/course-books/docs/lac/syllabus.md

 The content is version controlled with Git and stored here: <https://github.com/ProfessionalLinuxUsersGroup/course-books>

-Furthermore, the book has been built with mdbook for ease of navigation.
+Furthermore, the book has been built with MkDocs for ease of navigation.
 Be sure to try the search functionality.

 **Course Description:**